camilla-ip/poreqc/README.md

 #poreQC v0.2.10

-poreQC sequencing run report
+poreQC nanopore sequencing experiment report

-Produces a PDF and HTML report based on either the intermediate or final output data from an Oxford Nanopore MinION device.
+Produces a PDF report based on either the intermediate or final output data from an Oxford Nanopore MinION experiment.

 Input:
 * a file of meta-data related to sample provenance, library preparation and